pnnl/HyperNetX/docs/source/glossary.rst

 		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, the s-degree of a node, :math:`v \in V` is the number of edges in :math:`E` of size at least s to which :math:`v` belongs.
 See also: :term:`degree`

 	s-distance
-	s-edge-distance
 		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, the s-distances between two nodes in :math:`V` is the length of the shortest :term:`s-node-walk` between them.
 		If no s-node-walk between the pair of nodes exists, the s-distance between them is infinite.

+	s-edge-distance
+		The s-edge-distance
-The s-edge-distance between edges is the length of the shortest :term:`s-edge-walk` between them.
+		between two edges in :matm:`E` is the length of the shortest :term:`s-edge-walk` between them.
 If no s-edge-walk between the pair of edges exists, then s-distance between them is infinite.

 	s-diameter
-		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, the s-diameter is the maximum s-distance over all pairs of nodes in Nodes.
+		For a hypergraph, :math:`H =  (V, E, \mathcal{I})`, and positive integer s, the s-diameter is the maximum s-distance over all pairs of nodes in :math:`V`.

 	s-edge